Changing Policy

 Advocacy toolkit:

-Released in print and online in late 2018, our Advocacy and Action Guide is a comprehensive toolkit for organisations seeking to advocate for the rights of street children.
+Our Advocacy and Action Guide is a comprehensive toolkit for organisations seeking to advocate for the rights of street children.
 It supports organisations to develop an advocacy plan that is shaped by and inclusive of street children, gives practical examples of successful advocacy initiatives led by organisations of different sizes and provides advice on how to make connections with influential stakeholders.

 Workshops and conferences: